troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 star rating, or other information in some views.

 * --update-description-with-all
-Enable all the below "update-description-with-" options except for --update-description-with-icons, --update-description-with-icons-basic, --update-description-with-icons-entity and --update-description-with-artwork.
+Enable all the below "update-description-with-" options except for --update-description-with-title, --update-description-with-icons, --update-description-with-icons-basic, --update-description-with-icons-entity and --update-description-with-artwork.
 * --update-description-with-credits
 Add credits (actors) to description.
 * --update-description-with-categories